 Mrs Leanne Stevens is a Chartered Accountant who has over 15 years of accounting and governance experience within the mining and energy industries.
-Mrs Stevens is Company Secretary of ASX Listed Chalice Gold Mines Limited and Liontown Resources Limited.

-Principle activities
+Principal activities

 The principal activities of entities within the Group are the development of innovative technical and commercial solutions in the recovery of uranium from unconventional uranium sources.
 The PhosEnergy Process ('Process') is a technology for the extraction of uranium from phosphate streams produced in the production of phosphate-based fertilisers.
 PhosEnergy Limited and global uranium company Cameco Corporation ('Cameco') are jointly commercialising the Process via a registered Colorado company called Urtek LLC ('Urtek'), which is beneficially owned 74.21% by Cameco and 25.79% by PhosEnergy.